afragen/git-remote-updater-translations/README.md

 # Git Remote Updater Translations

-**Official Language Pack Repository for Git Remote Updater Additions plugin**
+**Official Language Pack Repository for Git Remote Updater plugin**

 Translators, please make PRs here.
 You only need to submit PRs for the .po files, .mo files will be generated automatically.
 Please add the .po files to the `languages` folder.
 Thanks.